Language Curriculums for Speech Therapy

 Vocabulary Curriculum:

-- Has trouble following directions that contain unfamiliar words/concepts
+- Have trouble following directions that contain unfamiliar words/concepts

-- Doesn’t know what things are called or struggles to understand words that they read/hear
+- Don’t know what things are called or struggle to understand words that they read/hear

 This Curriculum is broken down into three levels: